krestfield/certdog-java-client/README.md

 // Add Subject Alternative Names in this format:
 // DNS:[dnsname.com],IP[IP Address],EMAIL:[Email Address]
+// pass null for no SANs
 ArrayList<String> sans = new ArrayList<>();
 sans.add("DNS:domain.com");

 // The password to protect the returned P12/PFX data String p12Password = "password"

+// Optionally, pass extra information to be stored with the cert
+// For no info, pass null
+String extraInfo = "This is a test cert"

+// And additional emails to be sent the cert and reminders
+// For no extra emails, pass null
+ArrayList<String> extraEmails = new ArrayList<>();
+extraEmails.add("networks@domain.com");

 // Request the cert.
-Other response options are: JKS and PEM (PKCS#8) String p12Data = client.requestCert(certIssuer, csrGenerator, team,
+Other response formats are: JKS and PEM (PKCS#8) String p12Data = client.requestCert(certIssuer, csrGenerator, team,
-                     dn, p12Password, sans, null, null, ResponseFormat.PKCS12);
+                     dn, p12Password, sans, extraInfo, extraEmails, ResponseFormat.PKCS12);
 ```